 Training in emergency medicine must include the following experiences:

-e) Should the core emergency medicine training be in a PGY-1-4 program, then the resident must complete a minimum of seven months of emergency medicine in the additional sixth emergency medicine year.
+- The resident must complete a minimum of six months of emergency medicine in the final year of training.
 The other five months may be emergency medicine rotations or electives, including possible anesthesiology rotations, as determined by the combined program and approved by both the ABA and ABEM.

 REQUIREMENTS FOR ANESTHESIOLOGY